Skip to main content

 Breakdown of Key Components

-• pairs: Targets all pairs on Binance by including those with a "-" sign.
-The noBag: true property ensures that only pairs that have completely sold their assets are eligible for removal.
-The notRemoveBefore value of 720 means that it only considers pairs for removal, after they have traded for 12h (720m).
+• pairs: Targets all pairs on Binance by including those with a "-" sign. noBag: true means only pairs that fully sold their assets are eligible for removal. notRemoveBefore: 720 means pairs must have traded for 12 hours (720 minutes) before removal.

 • filters: Only has a single custom filter that checks if the pair has its STOP_AFTER_SELL override set to true, our signal for deletion.